 |Serious infections, such as pneumonia||X||X|

 * Severe immune system reactions can occur because Imfinzi and Tecentriq can trigger the immune system to attack your body.
-The areas most often harmed are the lungs, liver, heart, intestines, and glands that make hormones.
+The areas most often harmed are the lungs, liver, heart, intestines, skin, and glands that make hormones.

 If you have questions about your specific risk for side effects of Imfinzi or Tecentriq, talk with your doctor.